-Mrs. L.M.T. van Velden, Member
+Mrs. L.M.T. van Velden, Member (Deputy Chairman until 1 September 2016)

 Appointed to the Managing Board on 23 April 2009 (and commencing as a Managing Board member as of 1 January 2010).
 Mrs. van Velden's appointment as a member of the Managing Board is for a four year period.
 At the general meeting held on 25 April 2013 Mrs. van Velden was reappointed for a second term commencing as of 1 January 2014.
-Mrs. van Velden is also a member of the supervisory committee of the University of Amsterdam,

-Advisor to the supervisory committee of the Amsterdam University of Applied Sciences and a member of the audit committee of the Dutch Ministry of Education, Culture and Science.
+Mrs. van Velden is also a member of the supervisory committee of the University of Amsterdam, Advisor to the supervisory committee of the Amsterdam University of Applied Sciences and a member of the audit committee of the Dutch Ministry of Education, Culture and Science.